 For example: We are monitoring president/mayor name and for each article/mention.

 POSITIVE: The major opened a new school.
 50 new jobs for the local community.

 NEGATIVE: The major hasn’t responded to questions about constant traffic jams

 NEUTRAL: The major attended a play at the local theatre (just mentioned in the context)

 After the user has determined sentiment for several articles/topics he or she will get sentiment analysis which will then show if the majority of mentions were positive, negative and neutral.
-And this is even easier with the help of automated sentiment analysis.

 There is also a possibility to compare two topics such as mentions of the ruling party and the opposition to see which one stands better in the media.

 For instance, here’s what the number of mentions per sentiment between the USA’s Republican and Democratic party look like: